Gene by Gene: Additional divisions

 With the opening of the GRC, Greenspan and Blankfeld formed additional business units between 2008 and 2012 under the Genealogy by Genetics company to sell non-genealogical genetic tests.
 They launched DNA Traits in 2008.
 In an interview in 2008, Greenspan said "Mendelian disorders are genealogy—we either have had a disaster in our families and therefore we know that someone carries the mutation, or they are hidden and depending upon whom we marry they might create a personal disaster for the family who is a carrier".
 DNA Traits offers Clinical Laboratory Improvement Amendments (CLIA)-regulated health diagnostic tests to identify genetic disorders and susceptibility to inherited diseases and other characteristics, and serves certified medical professionals and researchers.
 DNA Findings offers certified relationship tests, including paternity and siblingship tests.
 DNA DTC was created to serve the Direct-To-Consumer (DTC) market and institutional clients such as life science companies, contract research organizations, academic institutions and public-sector research facilities.

-myDNA, Inc. and Gene by Gene Acquisition
+myDNA, Inc. and Gene by Gene acquisition

-In January 2021 it was announced that myDNA Inc, a genomics company headquartered in Houston, Texas, had acquired Gene by Gene. myDNA, Inc. also has an Australian subsidiary myDNA Life, Private Ltd., that has historically specialized in pharmacogenomics and nutrigenomics.
+In January 2021 it was announced that myDNA Inc., a genomics company headquartered in Melbourne, Australia, had acquired Gene by Gene.
+MyDNA, Inc. also has an Australian subsidiary myDNA Life, Private Ltd., that has historically specialized in pharmacogenomics and nutrigenomics.

-Dr Lior Rauchberger commenced his role as CEO of the newly incorporated myDNA, Inc immediately.
+Dr. Lior Rauchberger commenced his role as CEO of the newly incorporated myDNA, Inc. effective immediately.
 While Gene by Gene co-founders Bennett Greenspan and Max Blankfeld joined the myDNA, Inc. Board of Directors.